 3. no more warranty

-Another point that plays an important role in my personal buying strategy is a product’s warranty.
-Because once it expires, I automatically check to see if there are any options for renewal, or if it’s time to replace the product.
+Another point that plays an important role in my personal purchasing strategy is a product’s warranty.
+As soon as it expires, I automatically check whether there are any options for an extension or whether it is time to replace the product.

-XG Firewalls have a 5-year warranty with the appropriate license.
-If you are one of the people who bought the first revision of an XG firewall in 2016, your firewall is no longer covered by the manufacturer’s warranty.
+The XG firewalls have a 5-year warranty with the corresponding license.
+If you are one of the people who bought the first revision of an XG Firewall in 2016, your firewall is no longer covered by the manufacturer’s warranty.
 In this case, I would make the following two considerations:

 - A single appliance is operated: Here the risk would be too great for me and I would replace the hardware with a new XGS model.

-- There are two appliances in an HA cluster: again, I would look to switch.
-If the budget isn’t there, you can also wait until one of the two firewalls fails and then buy two new XGS models.
+- There are two appliances in an HA cluster: Here, too, I would aim for a change.
+If the budget is not there, you can also wait until one of the two firewalls fails and then buy two new XGS models.

 4. not enough power

 The last item on my list that can contribute to the decision of a new purchase is the performance of a product.
-It happens that firmware updates make a device slower over time because new features are packed in.
-Or your own requirements may simply change, so that the original performance no longer fits.
+It happens that firmware updates make a device slower over time as new features are packed in.
+Or, quite simply, one’s own requirements change so that the original performance no longer fits.

 These points can also be applied to a Sophos Firewall.
-Just check the load of your firewall, because again the number of devices in your network or the number of employees might have changed over the last years, where the originally needed performance does not meet the current requirements anymore.
-In such a case, switching to the XGS Firewall would certainly not be a bad idea, if the budget allows it.
+Just check the load of your firewall, because the number of devices in your network or the number of employees may have changed over the last few years, and the originally required performance no longer meets the current requirements.
+In such a case, switching to XGS Firewall would certainly not be a bad idea, budget permitting.
 The license can often be transferred to the new appliance free of charge.

-On the other hand, do you have a current SG or XG firewall that still gets the latest updates from SFOS (SFOS 18.5+), is still covered by the manufacturer’s warranty, and has no performance issues?
-Then it is not worth buying an XGS firewall.
-You should only keep an eye on the end-of-life date of the XG Firewalls.
-This date was still recently pushed out by Sophos from 12/31/2024 to 3/31/2025.
+On the other hand, do you have a current SG or XG firewall that still gets the latest updates from SFOS (SFOS 18.5+), is still covered by the manufacturer’s warranty and has no performance problems?
+Then buying an XGS firewall is not worth it.
+You should only keep an eye on the End-of-Life date of the XG Firewalls.
+This date was recently postponed by Sophos from 31.12.2024 to 31.03.2025.

-If I apply the 4 points of my personal purchase strategy to the XGS Firewall, there is probably a need for action for very few existing customers.
-The case is clear for new customers, of course, and here we would always advise the XGS hardware!
+If I apply the 4 points of my personal purchase strategy to the XGS firewall, there is probably no need for action for most existing customers.
+For new customers, of course, the case is clear and here we would always advise the XGS hardware!
 Finally, I have put together a flowchart for you to help you with the purchase decision process.
-Just play through it yourself and you’ll get our clear recommendation at the end.
+Just play through it yourself and you will get our clear recommendation at the end.

 For those who have an XG firewall and are undecided at the moment, I recommend the following blog article that describes what the difference is between an XG and an XGS firewall: